slsa-framework/slsa/docs/spec/v1.0/future-directions.md

 ## Source track

-A Source track could provide protection against tampering of the source code.
+A Source track could provide protection against tampering of the source code prior to the build.

 The initial [draft version (v0.1)](../v0.1/requirements.md#source-requirements) of SLSA included the following source requirements, which **may or may not**